qrtp/solana-project-tools/README.md

 Full documentation of the service features can be found on our [wiki](https://github.com/qrtp/solana-project-tools/wiki).
 For any questions message me on twitter [@NFT4Cause](https://twitter.com/nft4cause).

 # Hosted service
 We offer this project as a free hosted service at [https://verify.4cause.app](https://verify.4cause.app).
-Feel free to register your project on our highly available deployment across IBM Cloud and Google Cloud.
+Feel free to register your project on our highly available deployment across IBM and Google Clouds.

 ## Demonstration video
 Want to see it in action?
 There's a [live demo on YouTube](https://www.youtube.com/watch?v=QFRDIN4athM) showing how our hosted service can be used to verify users for any Solana NFT project and assign Discord roles to a specified server.